dl1bz/pihpsdr-desktop/README.md

 ## My development environment

 I develop the code with macOS 14 aka Sonoma.
 Here is running an Intel Macbook Air i5, an Intel iMac i5 21" and a Macbook Air M1.
 My SDR device is a [Hermes Lite 2](http://www.hermeslite.com/) with homebrew LDMOS-Amplifier 600W.
-Under these conditions I make all of my tests with piHPSDR. **I don't want to make any tests with Linux, only with macOS !**
+Under these conditions I make all of my tests with piHPSDR. **I don't want to make tests with Linux, only with macOS the code will be checked against possible problems !**

 ---